-Since our inception, we have financed our operations primarily through sales of equity securities, issuance of convertible notes and cash generated from operations.
-Our principal uses of cash in recent periods have been funding our operations and investing in capital expenditures.
-As of October 1, 2023, our principal sources of liquidity were cash and cash equivalents of \$1.7 million, which were held for working capital purposes.
+Since our inception, we have incurred losses and negative cash flows from operations.
+We incurred a net loss of \$9.6 million during the thirteen-weeks ended March 31, 2024, and had an accumulated deficit of \$364.5 million and current debt of \$65.2 million as of March 31, 2024.
+We had cash and cash equivalents of \$1.8 million as of March 31, 2024, which were held for working capital expenditures.
+We believe our operating losses and negative operating cash flows will continue into the foreseeable future.
+We have financed our operations primarily through sales of equity securities, issuance of convertible notes and cash generated from operations.
 Our cash equivalents are on deposit with major financial institutions.
 Our cash position raises substantial doubt regarding our ability to continue as a going concern for 12 months following the issuance of the unaudited condensed consolidated financial statements.

-We will receive the proceeds from any cash exercise of any Warrants.
-The aggregate amount of proceeds could be up to \$254.1 million if all the Warrants are exercised for cash.
-However, to the extent the Warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of the Warrants will decrease.
-The Private Warrants and Working Capital Warrants may be exercised for cash or on a "cashless basis."
+We will receive the proceeds from any cash exercise of warrants for shares of our common stock.
+The aggregate amount of proceeds could be up to \$254.1 million if all the warrants are exercised for cash.
+However, to the extent the warrants are exercised on a "cashless basis," the amount of cash we would receive from the exercise of those warrants will decrease.
+The Private Warrants and Working Capital Warrants, as so identified in our unaudited condensed consolidated financial statements, may be exercised for cash or on a "cashless basis."
 The Public Warrants and the Mergers Warrants may only be exercised for cash provided there is then an effective registration statement registering the shares of common stock issuable upon the exercise of such warrants.
 If there is not a then-effective registration statement, then such warrants may be exercised on a "cashless basis," pursuant to an available exemption from registration under the Securities Act.
 We expect to use any such proceeds for general corporate and working capital purposes, which would increase our liquidity.
-As of November 10, 2023, the price of our common stock was \$0.98 per share.
-We believe the likelihood that warrant holders will exercise their Warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our common stock.
+As of May 13, 2024, the price of our common stock was \$0.55 per share.
+The weighted average exercise price of the warrants was \$8.70 as of March 31, 2024.
+We believe the likelihood that warrant holders will exercise their warrants, and therefore the amount of cash proceeds that we would receive, is dependent upon the market price of our common stock.
 If the market price for our common stock remains less than the exercise price, we believe warrant holders will be unlikely to exercise.